neur0nic/Bierkaufen/INFO.md

 a country.
 Part two (`local_fruits.py`) generates a text-file that list the names of the missing ratings.

 #### gen_Bier.save.py
-A list of all the breweies in the country is need and stored as `Brauereien.lst` in the programs directory.
+A list of all the breweies in the country is need and stored as `breweries.lst` in the programs directory.
 Only one brewery per line and no special character (less is more).
 ```sh
 python gen_Bier.save.py - - de